SAP-archive/kyma-runtime-virtual-event/exercises/04/readme.md

   secretName: number-generator-client
 ```

-For this exercise we are creating a new OAuth2Client with the name *number-generator-client*
+For this exercise, we are creating a new OAuth2Client with the name *number-generator-client*

-When you create a new OAuth2Client you can also provides the client_id and the client_secret, for the purpose of this exercise, we will let Kyma generate a secured keys.
+When you create a new OAuth2Client, you can also provide the client_id and the client_secret; for this exercise, we will let Kyma generate secured keys.

 Let's apply the configuration to create the new OAuth2Client.
 Go to your CLI and execute the following command: